isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 * If applicable, a notice of the date and place for the hearing.

 #### <a name="step6">Step 6: Assessor Conducts Hearing and Makes Determination</a> <a href="#s6" title="Return to top">↩</a> ####
-<U>Where Notice of Objection and/or Notice of Compensation is lodged</u>
+<U>Where Notice of Objection and/or Notice for Compensation is lodged</u>

-Where the Other Party or his assignee has lodged a Notice of Objection and/or Notice of Compensation and they are accepted by the Registrar, the Registrar will appoint an Assessor(s) to first make a determination on:
+Where the Other Party or his assignee has lodged a Notice of Objection and/or Notice for Compensation and they are accepted by the Registrar, the Registrar will appoint an Assessor(s) to first make a determination on:

 * The Affected Business’ eligibility for relief under the Framework and the date of termination of the contract if the Affected Business is eligible (in respect of a Notice of Objection) and/or
-* The landlord’s eligibility for the compensation and the amount of compensation (in respect of a Notice of Compensation),
+* The landlord’s eligibility for the compensation and the amount of compensation (in respect of a Notice for Compensation),

 <u>without</u> making a determination on the adjustment of rights and obligations under the contract.